Raptacon/Skills-Challenges/foundations_robot_prog/docs/lesson_4.md

 - \<driver_controller_instance_attribute\>.y().onTrue(): calls the "y" method on the Xbox controller to return a trigger for a new command.
 The trigger's "onTrue" method specifies what command should be triggered when the trigger state is set to True (in this case, when the Y button is returning True). .onTruce() takes one argument, an instantiated command to run.

 - \<your_custom_tank_drive_class\>: custom command class that tells the robot executor to use tank drive to operate the drivetrain.
-Takes three arguments: a callable function returning the left voltage percentage, a callable function returning the right voltage percentage, and the drivetrain subsystem.
+Takes three arguments: a callable function returning the left output percentage, a callable function returning the right output percentage, and the drivetrain subsystem.

 Run an instantiated TankDrive command when the Y button has been pressed on the driver's controller.
 Pass callable left Y joystick and right Y joystick values as the frist two arguments to TankDrive and the drivetrain instance attribute as the third argument to TankDrive.